pennyl67/openminted-guidelines/GLOSSARY.md

 ## language resource

-Language Resources \(LRs\) encompass \(a\) data sets \(textual, multimodal/multimedia and lexical data, grammars, language models etc.\) in machine readable form, used to assist and augment language processing applications, but also, in a broader sense, in language and language-mediated research studies and applications, and \(b\) tools/technologies/services used for their processing.
+Language Resources \(LRs\) encompass \(a\) data sets \(textual, multimodal/multimedia and lexical data, grammars, language models,  etc.\) in machine readable form, used to assist and augment language processing applications, but also, in a broader sense, in language and language-mediated research studies and applications, and \(b\) tools/technologies/services used for their processing.

 ## lexical/conceptual resource

-A resource organised on the basis of lexical or conceptual entries \(lexical items, terms, concepts etc.\) with their supplementary information \(e.g. grammatical, semantic, statistical information, etc.\); for OMTD purposes, they can be used for annotation.
+A resource organised on the basis of lexical or conceptual entries \(lexical items, terms, concepts, etc.\) with their supplementary information \(e.g. grammatical, semantic, statistical information, etc.\); for OMTD purposes, they can be used for annotation.

 ## machine learning \(ML\) model